Frosted Maple Rhubarb Cookies (Grain Free, Refined Sugar Free)

 I recommend frosting the cookies shortly before serving.
 If there are leftover cookies, they are best stored unfrosted and frosted right before serving.

-Store leftovers uncovered in the refrigerator and reheat in the toaster oven.
+Store leftovers uncovered in the refrigerator.
+They're great eaten cold or can be reheated in the toaster oven.
 (They will become very soft if stored tightly covered at room temperature!)